PT100 Temperature sensor.

 - Two thermistor-type temperature sensors are roughly linear over a 100 °C temperature range but have a wobbly error graph.

-- Semiconductor-type temperature sensors, such as IC types like the AD590, work well, along with a 100nF capacitor for reducing electrical interference.
-They are linear over -55 to 150 °C.
+- Semiconductor-type temperature sensors, such as IC types such as AD590, work well, and would benefit from a 100nF capacitor for reducing electrical interference.
+Works over and is linear over -55 to 150 °C.

 Component selection; Sensors;